Radio Kerry buys Clare FM and Tipp FM

 Over the past three decades, Clare FM established itself as a leader in local radio and has been the recipient of major broadcasting awards on national and international stages.
 Clare FM and Tipp FM together employ 45 full-time and 30 part-time staff.

-Commenting on the merger, Mr Liam O’Shea, managingddirector of Clare FM and Tipp FM and a major shareholder in both stations, said: “The board of Clare FM is recommending acceptance of the offer to their shareholders.
+Commenting on the merger, Liam O’Shea, managing director of Clare FM and Tipp FM and a major shareholder in both stations, said: “The board of Clare FM is recommending acceptance of the offer to their shareholders.
 Both offers are subject to shareholder and regulatory approval.

 “We feel that, in a changing media environment, it will provide the necessary stability to grow our already successful stations into the future as part of a dynamic broadcasting entity.
 Key benefits of this deal are that it will underline a commitment to local radio, benefit our staff and our listeners.”